Harris was on tour in Afghanistan when his Land Rover drove over an Improvised Explosive Device (IED).

 The blast shattered his left leg, shin and ankle, broke his right foot, ruptured both his eardrums, and caused brain damage.

-His leg would heal would heal over time, but the damage to his ear drums resulted in tinnitus - a condition where people affected hear a ringing, hissing or whistling sound in one or both of their ears or head not linked to any external source.
+His leg would heal over time, but the damage to his ear drums resulted in tinnitus - a condition where people affected, hear a ringing, hissing or whistling sound in one or both of their ears or head not linked to any external source.

 “Having both a head injury and a physical injury to both ears is so complicated because if it's just hearing loss it's quite easy to rectify, but when you've got an audio-processing injury as well it's been hard.
 It's physically draining and tiring.
 I spent two years having three or four appointments a week.